nebius/soperator/docs/source/en/quickstart.md

 </details>

 #### Step 5.
 Apply terraform
+Issue an IAM token for interacting with the cloud: `source ncp_auth.sh`.

-You can start by executing `terraform plan`.
+Then you can start by executing `terraform plan`.
 It will output all resources it's going to create.

 If you are OK with it, execute `terraform apply`.
 Creating all resources usually takes ~30 min.